tejuscs/ADBD-Labs/adbd-oem/adb-awr-report-with-oem.md

 - Click on "Targets" and select "All Targets"
     ![](./images/us1_2.png " ")

-- Click on Autonomous Transaction Processing and select "ADBEM" (name of your ATP database)
+- Click on Autonomous AI Transaction Processing and select "ADBEM" (name of your ATP database)
     ![](./images/us1_3.png " ")
     ![](./images/us1_4.png " ")